-The monitoring data can also be accessed directly by various means; by using the influx command-line tool in CLI or TUI modes; by using the ngcp-influxdb-extract wrapper which provides two convenience commands to run arbitrary queries or to fetch the last value for a measurement's field; or by using the HTTP API with curl (or other HTTP fetchers), or with the NGCP::InfluxDB::HTTP perl module.
+The monitoring data can also be accessed directly by various means.
+On new installations by using the promtool command-line tool; or by using the HTTP API with curl (or other HTTP fetchers), or with the NGCP::Prometheus::HTTP perl module.
+On old installations by using the influx command-line tool in CLI or TUI modes; by using the ngcp-influxdb-extract wrapper which provides two convenience commands to run arbitrary queries or to fetch the last value for a measurement's field; or by using the HTTP API with curl (or other HTTP fetchers), or with the NGCP::InfluxDB::HTTP perl module.